INL/BlackLab/doc/technical/design/plan-relations.md

 In the second case, we find matches for both relations, keeping matches from the second relation where its source exactly matches the target of the first relation, then finally find the targets of those filtered matches.

+In certain cases we may want to combine two relations into a single span that only has a source or target (we don't intend to keep track of multiple targets for a single source, or vice versa).
+After doing this, the source or target need not be the first and last word of the span, so these positions need to be kept track of separately.

+### Longer sources and targets

-If we generalize this to groups of words, the operations become slightly more complicated, because source and target are both spans in their own right, but the principle remains the same.
+If we generalize the above to sources/targets that are groups of words, the operations become slightly more complicated, because source and target are both spans in their own right, but the principle remains the same.

 ## CQL syntax